raspberrypi/documentation/remote-access/vnc/README.md

 However, you can also use VNC Server to gain graphical remote access to your Raspberry Pi if it is headless or not running a graphical desktop.
 For more information on this, see **Creating a virtual desktop**, further below.

-## Enabling VNC Server
+## Installing VNC

-On your Raspberry Pi, run the following commands to make sure you have the latest version of VNC Connect:
+VNC is already installed on the full Raspbian image, and can be installed via `Recomemnded Software` from the `Preferences` menu on other versions.

+If you are not using a desktop you can install it from the command line as follows:

 ```bash
 sudo apt update
 sudo apt install realvnc-vnc-server realvnc-vnc-viewer
 ```

-Now enable VNC Server.
+## Enabling VNC Server

 You can do this graphically or at the command line.

 ### Enabling VNC Server graphically